Published Survey

 English Composition / Writing College-level English Composition courses will satisfy (Current UW-Madison students must complete the "Communication A" requirement).
 Requirement will be satisfied if you earn a bachelor’s degree from an accredited U.S. institution prior to matriculation.
 3

-Applicants must complete all required course prerequisites (including the 72 credit hour minimum) by the end of the summer term prior to enrolling in the PharmD program in the fall 2023 term.
+Applicants must complete all required prerequisites (including the 72 credit hour minimum) by the end of the summer term prior to enrolling in the PharmD program for the fall 2024 term.

 • Science Course Prerequisites with Labs: Yes